Yquetzal/NetworkScience_CheatSheets/README.md

 That's embarassing...
 But the good news is that you can correct it!
 Plase inform me, or even better, makes directly a pull request on the repository, and I'll make the change.

 ## There is nothing about *Insert Topic Here*, it would be nice to have a cell/Cheatsheet on that
-I have made a lot of arbitrary choices when creating those documents, and I myself I'm far from satisfied about them.
+I have made a lot of arbitrary choices when creating those documents, and I myself I'm far from satisfied with them.
 If you have idea to improve those cheatsheets or to create new ones, feel free to give a hand.
 If you create something nice, I will be glad to host it here.
 New/Better pictures, clarifications on some aspects or relevant references would also be very welcome.